SPANISH LANGUAGE & SWIMMING

 Sean Chipres graduated from the University of Wisconsin- Platteville with honors in an International Studies degree.

-Sean is the High School coordinator for all of our programs.
+Sean is the High School coordinator for the SAIIE programs.

 His biggest passions include travelling and meeting new people from around the world.